statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 This is a three-part monologue on how I built a WebGL game with very little experience in programming 2D graphics.
 In four days I was able to turn an idea into a game with cute ducks that my friends' 7-year-old daughter enjoyed.

 ### The origin of the idea: COLLADA models

-I started by spending some time with GLGE, which includes [a handful of useful examples][glgeexamples] including a demonstration of a water-like texture and another using [COLLADA][collada] models.
+I started by spending some time with GLGE, which includes [a handful of useful examples][glgeexamples] including demos of water and [COLLADA][collada] models.
 The water demo was really cool, but once I saw the [rubber duck COLLADA model][duckdae] it seemed obvious that the two needed to go together -- "Why don't I put the ducks _in_ the water and make them bob around a little?"

 ![GLGE COLLADA demo](images/glge-collada.png)

-COLLADA, which I hadn't heard of before, is an open specification for 3D models which can include textures and animations.
-Most 3D modeling software can import and export COLLADA (extension `.dae`), including Blender and Google SketchUp.
+COLLADA, which I hadn't heard of before, is an open specification for 3D models that can include textures and animations.
+COLLADA files (extension `.dae`) are XML and can be imported and exported using common 3D modeling packages such as Blender and Google SketchUp.
 GLGE lets you import COLLADA documents almost seamlessly.

 The COLLADA demo includes a cartoonish aeroplane with a spinning propeller animation.
-While imagining ducks bobbing in the water the idea of catching ducks with the plane popped into my head.
-I also recalled playing flight simulators where the plane had a limited turning radius and navigating through obstacles was a challenge.
-Thus, catching ducks with a kinda-hard-to-maneuver plane seemed like it could be a simple, somewhat-fun game.
+While I was imagining ducks in the water the idea of catching ducks with the plane popped into my head.
+I also remembered playing flight simulators where controlling the plane was a challenge because of its limited maneuverability.
+Catching ducks with a kinda-hard-to-maneuver plane seemed like it could be a simple, somewhat-fun game.

 ### Getting started with GLGE